How to support a community online during covid-19

 A set of agreements

 At its core, VISA is a set of agreements between its members.
-The company’s value to its owners and customers is created from the mutual agreements its members have made.
+The company’s value to its owners and customers is created from its members’ mutual agreements.
 Without those agreements, VISA would not exist.
-We would return to the pre-VISA world, when every financial entity needed its own system of offering customer credit.
+We would return to the pre-VISA world when every financial entity needed its own system of offering customer credit.

 “…organizations exist only in the mind; they are no more than the conceptual embodiments of the ancient idea of community.”